 - Heat the olive oil over medium heat in a large pot.
 Add the onions and cook them for four to five minutes or until they start to soften.

 - Add the masa harina and stir.
-Cook it with the onion for about a minute and then add the chicken broth.
+Cook it with the onion for about a minute (the mixture will look like a paste), and then add the chicken broth.
 Stir until the masa dissolves into the broth.

 - Add the enchilada sauce, chicken, beans, Rotel, and salt.
 Stir and bring the soup to a boil.
 Lower the heat to maintain a simmer and simmer the soup for 10 to 15 minutes.

 - Take the pot off of the heat and stir in the cream cheese.
 Stir until it’s melted into the soup.
-Ladle into bowls and top each with garnishes.
+Ladle into bowls and top each with garnishes, if using.

-To make this even easier, use a 10-oz bag of frozen chopped onions.
+To make this even easier, use frozen chopped onions.

 - Serving Size: 1 cup